Freedom of the Boroughs

 Duties include representing the town by attendance at civic events, within and outside of the town, and providing support to the Mayor.

 A knowledge of the town’s history, civic procedures and the civic silver collection is required.
-An annual honorarium of £300 is paid however no expenses will be covered except for the cost of membership to the Guild of Mace Bearers.
+An annual honorarium of £400 to the Mace Bearer and £300 to the Deputy Mace Bearer is paid, however no expenses will be covered except for the cost of membership to the Guild of Mace Bearers.

 TOWN CRIER & DEPUTY TOWN CRIER

 Duties include representing the town by attendance at civic events within and outside of the town. which includes organising the Town Crier’s regional competition as part of the Georgian Fayre.
 There are opportunities to represent the town by travelling to other Town Crier events across the South.
-An annual honorarium of £200 is paid however no expenses will be covered except for the cost of membership to the Guild of Town Criers.
+An annual honorarium of £300 to the Town Crier and £200 to the Deputy Town Crier is paid, however no expenses will be covered except for the cost of membership to the Guild of Town Criers.